 BARN: See FARM STRUCTURE:

 BAR/PUB: A commercial establishment in which the principal business is the retail sale of alcoholic and other beverages and snacks to the public for consumption on the premises.
 This may also include the brewing of alcoholic beverages only for sale and consumption on the premises.
-See also RESTAURANT.
+See also RESTAURANT and BREWERY.

+BASE FLOOD: The flood having a one percent chance of being equaled or exceeded in any given year (commonly referred to as the “100-year flood”).

+BASE FLOOD ELEVATION (BFE): The elevation of the water surface elevation resulting from a flood that has a 1 percent chance of equaling or exceeding that level in any given year.
+On the Flood Insurance Rate Map the elevation is usually in feet, in relation to the National Geodetic Vertical Datum of 1929, the North American Vertical Datum of 1988, or other datum referenced in the Flood Insurance Study report, or the average depth of the base flood, usually in feet, above the ground surface.

 BED & BREAKFAST: An owner-occupied single family dwelling with five or fewer guest rooms in which the owner provides short-term lodging within the dwelling or an accessory structure and breakfast or other meals to paying overnight guests.
 For the purposes of these regulations, any bed and breakfast with more than five guest rooms shall be considered an inn.
 See also INN.

+BFE: see Base Flood Elevation

+BREWERY/DISTILLERY: A commercial establishment in which the principal business is the making of alcoholic beverages for distribution and sale off the premises.
+This may also include retail sale for consumption on the premises.
+See also BAR/PUB.

+BUFFER: An undisturbed area consisting of trees, shrubs, ground cover plants, duff layer, and generally uneven ground surface that extends a specified distance horizontally across the surface of the land from the mean water level of an adjacent lake or from the top of the bank of an adjacent river or stream.

 BUILDING: Any structure for the shelter, support or enclosure of persons, animals, chattels or property of any kind.

 BUILDING FRONT LINE: Line parallel to the front lot line transecting that point in the building face which is closest to the front lot line.
 This face includes porches whether enclosed or unenclosed, but does not include steps.